D4wnstar/aetherwisp/Electromagnetism/Circuitry/Self inductance.md

 ### RL circuit
 An **RL circuit** is a circuit made of a [[Electrical resistance|resistor]] $R$ and an inductor $L$.
 If we attach a generator of emf $\mathcal{E}_{0}$ and no internal resistance, [[Ohm's law|Ohm's first law]] says
 $$\mathcal{E}_{0}-L \frac{dI}{dt}=IR$$
-which is a first order [[equazione differenziale ordinaria|ordinary differential equation]].
+which is a first order [[Ordinary differential equation|ordinary differential equation]].
 It can be solved by [[separation of variables]] followed by integration:
 $$I(t)=\frac{\mathcal{E}_{0}}{R}[1-e^{ -(R/L)t }]$$
 We can call $L/R=\tau$ the **inductive time constant** of the circuit.
 Its inverse, $\Gamma=R/L$ is also called the **dampening frequency**.
 The function and has a shape of this sort